Dropped Pin Guide: How to Mark, Save, and Share Locations on Google Maps

 - Review Details: Coordinates and address details will now be displayed in the search bar or pop-up.

-How to Share a Dropped Pin
+How to Share a Dropped Pin?

 Sharing a pin helps ensure seamless communication of locations.
 Here’s how to do it: